 Carrie Finley-Bajak, CruiseBuzz

-While the concept of cooking one’s own meal might be a little counterintuitive while on vacation, especially when there are many other gourmet food options to choose from onboard, but it’s worth a try.
-Not only is the food delish, there is something to be said for dining under the stars amidst the sights and sounds of the sea.
+While the concept of cooking one’s meal might be a little counterintuitive while on vacation, especially when there are many other gourmet food options to choose from on board, but it’s worth a try.
+Not only is the food delish, but there is also something to be said for dining under the stars amidst the sights and sounds of the sea.

-On one Silversea voyage, I actually choose to dine at Hot Rocks dining at The Grill three times, it’s that good (and fun).
-I love the laid-back vibe, attentive service, and the interactive experience.
+On one Silversea voyage, I choose to dine at Hot Rocks dining at The Grill three times, it’s that good (and fun).
+I love the laid-back vibe, attentive service, and interactive experience.

 If you choose to dine at The Grill, make a reservation early on in the cruise before others discover this hidden gem.
 As the sights, sounds, and smells of the poolside grill fill the evening air, adventurous guests tend to make bookings, which leaves little space for those more cautious guests not sure if hot rocks dining is his or her thing.

 Besides your choice of meats, fish, or vegetables to grill, diners can enjoy a salad and each plate comes with a skewer of vegetables and baked potato.
 To round out the meal, there are delicious desserts, and as always, complimentary wines or cocktails that are part of the Silversea Cruises all-inclusive cruise fare.

 Silversea’s signature “Hot Rocks” is my favourite dining experience on a ship.
 Seated outside around the pool deck in the evening, a platter with a sizzling hot lava rock that has spent 14 hours in a special oven is set before you.